MicrosoftDocs/Viva/workplace-analytics-insights/setup.md

 > [!Note]
 > If you are assigning licenses to a group that has more people than you have licenses for, the tool will assign users as listed in the group up to the number of available licenses, and then you'll see an error message about how many in the group have licenses.

-After assigning users licenses, you can send them a [Workplace Analytics insights link](https://workplaceanalytics.office.com/) to open and use it.
-Refer users to [Workplace Analytics insights introduction](./intro.md) to learn more about how to use it.
+After assigning licenses, you can send your organization's leaders a [Workplace Analytics insights link](https://workplaceanalytics.office.com/Home) to open and use it.
+Also, refer them to [Workplace Analytics insights introduction](./intro.md) to learn more about how to use it.